Welcome to today's edition of the Rush 24-7 podcast.

 But it's a race.

-There are people, ladies and you get this.
+There are people, ladies, and you get this.

-If you haven't heard this standby, you will.
+If you haven't heard this, stand by.

-There are people speculating that the root cause of the Tony Stewart incident is Southern culture.
+There are people speculating that the root cause of the Tony Stewart incident is southern culture.

-A fascinating story here by Dr. Jeremy Dean, a psychologist and the author of CyBlog, PSY B L O G. And it's about the Dunning Krueger effect, why the incompetent do not know they're incompetent.
+A fascinating story here by Dr. Jeremy Dean, a psychologist and the author of Cyblog, P-S-Y-B-L-O-G.

 And here again, yet another sterling example of you being on the cutting edge.

-We have been talking in recent weeks about the phenomenon of the low information voter not knowing he or she is low information, because they don't know enough to know that they are low information.
+We have been talking in recent weeks about the phenomenon of the low-information voter not knowing he or she is low information because they don't know enough to know that they are low information.

-Everybody thinks you're talking about somebody else that's stupid or ignorant or uninformed.
+Everybody thinks you're talking about somebody else.

-And this piece attempts to delve into why or what the phenomenon is.
+That's stupid or ignorant or uninformed, and this piece attempts to delve into why or what the phenomenon is.

-And I want to share this with you as the program unfolds before your very eyes.
+They use the word incompetent here And I want to share this with you, as the program unfolds before your very eyes.

 One of them was yesterday.

-Remember, we played the soundbites from yesterday where Gregory and Andrea Mitchell both openly stated that Obama's statements about what he's doing in Iraq and why and when don't pass the smell test.
+Remember, we played the sound bites from yesterday, where Gregory and Andrea Mitchell both openly stated that Obama's statements about what he's doing in Iraq and why and when don't pass the smell test.

-And coupled with a column that is out there by Dana Milbank in the Washington Post, which is what did I do with it?
+And coupled with a column that is out there by Dana Milbank in the Washington Post, which is, what did I do with it?

 I had it right here.